Anish87/sqmodwiki/Algorithm/Collect/Player/Function.SqCollect.Player.NameEquals.md

 # Description

-Collect into a container all the active Player entity instances that have a name equal to the specified value.
+Collect into a container all the active [SqPlayer](Class.SqPlayer) instances that have a name equal to the specified value.

 # Specifications